WithoutHaste/WithoutHaste.DataFiles/README.md

 # WithoutHaste.DataFormats

-.Net library for XmlDocument, ExcelPackage, and PdfSharp files.
+.Net library for creating XmlDocument, ExcelPackage, and PdfSharp files.

 This library is under active development.
 Report bugs and request features on Github, or to wohaste@gmail.com.